DaxxBoii/oasiz-game-studio/README.md

 Create a `.env` file in the root directory (or set these in your shell):

-Easiest way is to just copy env.example directly and change the email to your account email (the email that is used to create your account)
+Easiest way is to just copy env.example directly (copy them exactly) and change the email to your account email (the email that is used to create your account)

 ```bash
 # Required - get these from the Oasiz team